JohnBanas/horiseon-landing-page/README.md

+# Horiseon

+## Purpose
-# The landing page for Horiseon Management Company.
-The focus of this page is Horiseon's ability to manage search engine optimization, online reputation, and social media marketing.
+Strategies for search engine optimization, social media marketing, and so much more!

+## Built With
+* HTML
+* CSS

+## Website
+!A link to the landing page. (https://johnbanas.github.io/horiseon-landing-page/)

+### Web Page Image
 !A screenshot of Horiseon's landing page. (https://github.com/JohnBanas/horiseon-landing-page/blob/master/assets/images/Horiseon%20Marketi.png)

-!A link to the landing page. (https://johnbanas.github.io/horiseon-landing-page/)
+## Contribution
+Made with :heart: by John Patrick Banas